jet/dotnet-templates/README.md

 ## Microservice Program.fs conventions

-All the templates herein attempt to adhere to a consistent structure for the [composition root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) `module` (the one containing an Application’s `main`)
+All the templates herein attempt to adhere to a consistent structure for the [composition root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) `module` (the one containing an Application’s `main`), consisting of the following common elements:

 ### `module Configuration`